yuanlang12/presenton/README.md

 * ✅ **Bring Your Own Key** — Only pay for what you use.
 OpenAI, Gemini (More coming soon...)
 * ✅ **API Presentation Generation** — Host as API to generate presentations over requests
 * ✅ **Ollama Support** — Run open-source models locally with Ollama integration
+* ✅ **OpenAI API Compatibility** — Use any OpenAI-compatible API endpoint with your own models
 * ✅ **Runs Locally** — All code runs on your device
 * ✅ **Privacy-First** — No tracking, no data stored by us
 * ✅ **Flexible** — Generate presentations from prompts or outlines